 Jessica Block is a business development consultant and former Deputy Managing Director of the Australian Chamber Orchestra Pty Limited.
-She practised as a solicitor with Mallesons Stephen Jacques for five years until 1996, when she was made a Senior Associate.
-She then spent two years with the Nine Network as one of its Corporate Counsel, and has held senior management positions with the Bell Shakespeare Company and the Sydney Festival.
+She is now a Director of the ACO Instrument Fund Pty Limited and of ACO US, Inc. She practised as a solicitor with Mallesons Stephen Jacques and the Nine Network, and has held senior management positions with the Bell Shakespeare Company and Sydney Festival.
 Jessica has a degree in Arts/Law from the University of Sydney.